GRiD: GPU-Accelerated Rigid Body Dynamics with Analytical Gradients

 There are many promising directions for future work to extend the functionality and versatility of the GRiD library.
 We have current work under development to expand GRiD to support the full breadth of rigid body dynamics algorithms and robot models supported by current state-of-the-art CPU spatial-algebra-based rigid body dynamics libraries~\cite{Todorov12,Frigerio16,Carpentier19,Koolen19,Werling2021}.
 Additionally, we are developing wrappers to our C++ host functions in higher level languages to make it even easier to leverage GRiD.

-We would like to explore emerging rigid body dynamics algorithms and alternate formulations and implementations of rigid body dynamics, which may expose additional parallelism and improve overall performance~\cite{Featherstone99,Yamane09,Yang17,Brudigam20,Nganga21,Singh21,Echeandia21}.
-We would also like to add support for contact and integrate these accelerated dynamics implementations into existing robotics software frameworks~\cite{Tedrake16,Brockman16,Giftthaler18,Plancher18,Howell19}.
+We would like to explore emerging rigid body dynamics algorithms and alternate formulations and implementations of rigid body dynamics, which may improve overall performance by exposing additional parallelism and computational efficiency~\cite{Featherstone99,Yamane09,Yang17,Brudigam20,Nganga21,Singh21,Echeandia21,Agboh19,Agboh20}.

+We would also like to add support for differentiating through model parameters~\cite{Heiden2021,Werling21}, as well as for contact, and hope to integrate these accelerated dynamics implementations into existing robotics software frameworks~\cite{Tedrake16,Brockman16,Giftthaler18,Plancher18,Howell19}.
 This would increase both GRiD's ease-of-use and applicability to more robotics researchers.

 Finally, building out increased support for more trajectory optimization, MPC, and ML algorithms running entirely on the GPU would further increase the performance benefits from integrating GRiD into these approaches.